uttusharma/E-Bootathon-Team-Code-Bhakts/Round 0/experiment/aim.md

-### Stacks - Introduction and Implementation using Link list
+### The aim of the experiment is to determine The Implementation of Stack using Linked List.